kjonina/personal_Netflix/README.md

 ### Users
 My family watches Netflix as well, but I think I should only write about myself in this report.

-Upon initial examination, here is the table of Duration.
+Upon initial examination, I spent **90 days 01:52:53** watching Netflix!!
-- Karina     90 days 01:52:53

 ### Examining Weekdays
 **What day of the week do I watch the most Netflix?**